Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Not only is this colourful dish absolutely delicious, but it also comes together in only 15 minutes – so it’s perfect for those rushed weeknight dinners.
 The fritters are made with ricotta cheese, eggs, nutmeg, lemon, and parmesan, then shaped into discs and fried until crisp.

-The courgette salad adds freshness to this rich dish – as well as an extra dose of vitamin C, potassium, and folate.
-Simply grate baby courgettes (ideally green and yellow ones) and dress with olive oil, mint, lemon, and chilli.
+The courgette salad adds freshness to this dish – as well as an extra dose of vitamin C, potassium, and folate.
+Simply grate baby courgettes (ideally green and yellow ones) and dress them with olive oil, mint, lemon, and chilli.

 4. Sun-dried tomato cannellini bean salad